 „An Interlude“: „Steve sings of a dream world of capture and escape, willing prisoners and doubtful guests in netherworlds of imagined mythical figures.
 The female voice behind Steve’s is Mary, Bob [Clearmountain]’s wife.“

-Psychic angels spread on the top of her head
+„They’re going to send you away“ she said Psychic angels spread on the top of her head

 „You Took“: „It continues to be a crowd favourite with its dynamic peaks and troughs, intense climbing, jamming and extended instrumental middle section which grows and grows and grows till you just can’t take anymore and when the final release comes it feels like an express train ejected out of a tunnel into the relief of daylight.“

-We’re playing in it’s just the blurred crusade
+It’s a shame it’s not a game We’re playing in it’s just the blurred crusade The blurred crusade

 „When You Were Mine“: „This was one of Steve’s songs that the band transformed into a snarling beast. (…) Strange half invented characters inhabit an unfinished world; a stark landscape of cold dreams.
 Shapes form and disappear before your eyes as you try to focus on who they are or why they are there.“